 Asaiah (Uh-SI-Uh) Solis

 Asaiah, Uncle Si to his niece, is 9 years old, born on November 28, 2009.
-He is in the 3rd grade.
 He is a charmer, for sure.
 He is the sweetest, most loving little boy you could meet.
 Ornery, too.
 He has been told how cute he is his whole life, so now he is convinced of it, himself.
 He is a wiz-kid when it comes to math, constantly checking his answers, which he figures out in his head, with his brothers and parents.
-There is no numbers problem too tall for him.
+There is no number problem too tall for him.
 He wants to be a Drummer, a Christian Country Singer, an Athlete, a Guitar Player, a Cop, a Boxer, a VideoGame Maker, and a few more things that have been forgotten when he grows up.
+He wants to have TWELVE kids!!!
 He also has the humorous wit of an adult, getting and inserting jokes and quips into any conversation that would amuse anyone.
 He is hilarious!
 One of his favorite jokes is, “What do you call a pig who takes Karate?
 A PORK CHOP!!!”

 Asaiah was saved in September 2016 and baptized the same week.
 He has a compassion for others, often offended at anything negative said about anyone.
 He will admonish others, saying that they are not being kind in what they are saying.
 He has grown up being taught about the Jesus of the Bible, not the one of Religion, and is ahead in his understanding than even some adults.
 He loves Jesus and knows that Jesus loves him.